-Salt and pepper-seasoned chicken is sauteed then simmered with meaty artichoke hearts and gluten-free pasta (or regular!) in chicken broth so the flavor infuses the pasta from the inside out.
+Salt and pepper-seasoned chicken is sauted then simmered with meaty artichoke hearts and pasta in chicken broth so the flavor infuses the pasta from the inside out.
 After the pasta is cooked through, halved cherry tomatoes and capers are swirled in then the liquid is reduced before fresh basil and parmesan cheese is added to finish and thicken the sauce.
-LUSCIOUS.

 The sauce almost tastes wine-based, that is to say it’s very elegant-tasting, plus the artichoke hearts, cherry tomatoes, capers, and basil are a mouthwatering, Mediterranean-inspired flavor combination.
 This dish is simple enough for everyday, but I’d make it when I want to impress.
 You’ll love it too!

-Start by sauteing 2 large chicken breasts that have been cut into bite-sized pieces and seasoned with salt and pepper in 1/4 cup extra virgin olive oil.
-This may seem like an excessive amount of oil but it creates part of the sauce, too.
-Don’t cook the chicken all the way through – you just want it a little bit golden brown.
+Start by sauteing chicken breasts that have been cut into bite-sized pieces and seasoned with salt and pepper in extra virgin olive oil until golden brown — the chicken doesn’t need to be cooked all the way through at this point.

-Next add a 15oz can quartered artichoke hearts that have been cut in half, a pinch (or more!) red chili pepper flakes, 2 cups chicken broth, 3/4 cup water, 1/2 teaspoon salt, and as much black pepper as you like.
+Next add canned artichoke hearts that have been cut in half, a pinch (or more!) of red chili pepper flakes, chicken broth, water, salt, and pepper.

-Turn the heat up to high then add 1 cup cherry tomatoes that have been cut in half and 2 Tablespoons drained capers into the pan, and then let the sauce boil and reduce for 2-3 minutes.
+Next, turn the heat up to high then add cherry tomatoes that have been cut in half and drained capers then let the sauce boil and reduce for 2-3 minutes.

-Finally, remove the pan from the heat then stir in 1 cup freshly grated parmesan cheese and 1/2 cup lightly packed basil that’s been chopped.
+Finally, remove the pan from the heat then stir in freshly grated parmesan cheese and fresh basil that’s been chopped.

 free email bonus!

-One-Pan Mediterranean Chicken Pasta is a quick, 30 minute meal that’s gluten-free but full of flavor!
+One Pan Mediterranean Chicken Pasta is an easy, 30-minute meal, gluten free meal that's fresh and full of Mediterranean-inspired flavor!